polettix/Data-Tubes/manual.md

 )->([qw< mydata-01.txt mydata-02.txt >]);
 ```

-The second one is to avoid setting the encoding in `iterate_files` in
+The saner alternative is to avoid setting the encoding in
-the first place, which can be obtained by passing options to the
+[iterate\_files][iterate-files] in the first place, which can be
-factory.
-Just substitute the simple string with an array reference,
+obtained by passing options to the factory.
+Just substitute the simple
-where the first item is the same as the string (i.e. a _locator_ for the
+string with an array reference, where the first item is the same as the
-factory function), and the following ones are arguments for the factory
+string (i.e. a _locator_ for the factory function), and the following
-itself:
+ones are arguments for the factory itself:

 ```perl
 pipeline(